 Fellow Since 1998

-This profile was prepared when Vijay Uttarwar was elected to the Ashoka Fellowship in 1998.
+This description of Vijay Uttarwar's work was prepared when Vijay Uttarwar was elected to the Ashoka Fellowship in 1998.

 Having restored the fertility of his own land through natural farming, Vijay Uttarwar is now successfully spreading his alternative method nationally.